-The Dublin International Film Festival is sponsored by Audi, its principal funder is the Arts Council and it is also in receipt of funding from official industry partner, the Irish Film Board.
-Key partners and funders include hotel partner The Merrion Hotel, print transport partner Wells Cargo, post-production partner Windmill Lane, social listening partners Olytico, digital out-of-home provider Orbscreen, official food ordering app Just Eat and champagne partner Moët & Chandon, with media partners Entertainment.ie, 98FM, The Times & The Sunday Times.
-Kerry Foods’ Cheestrings are sponsors of the ADIFF’s Fantastic Flix family programme.
+The Dublin International Film Festival is sponsored by Virgin Media, its principal funder is the Arts Council and it is also in receipt of funding from official industry partner, the Irish Film Board.
+Key partners and funders include hotel partner The Merrion Hotel, print transport partner Wells Cargo, post-production partner Windmill Lane, social listening partners Olytico, digital out-of-home provider Orbscreen, official food ordering app Just Eat, with media partners Entertainment.ie, 98FM, The Times & The Sunday Times and micromedia.ie.
+Kerry Foods’ Cheestrings are sponsors of the VMDIFF’s Fantastic Flix family programme.
 Venue Partners include Cineworld.